B2B Lead Generation Glossary

 Demand Generation refers to marketing activities that create awareness and interest in a company's products among target accounts in B2B tech markets.

-Unlike lead generation, which captures contact information, demand generation builds market category awareness and positions your company as a solution provider.
-You create content that addresses specific pain points, distribute it through multiple channels, and measure engagement over time.
-This approach feeds the entire demand states progression from unaware to actively evaluating.
+Lead generation captures contact information.
+Demand generation does something harder: it builds market category awareness and positions your company as a solution provider before any prospect raises their hand.
+You create content that addresses specific pain points, distribute it through multiple channels, and measure engagement over time, feeding the entire demand states progression from unaware to actively evaluating.
 Effective demand generation requires consistent content and campaign execution over three to six months before pipeline impact becomes measurable.

 Related Terms: